ryanongra/tp/docs/DeveloperGuide.md

   * Cons: Needs major changes to existing code, risks regressions.
 Need to change multiple methods name like `setPerson` to `setItem`.

 We have decided to go ahead with **Alternative 1** as it is easier to implement due to time constraints.
 Alternative 1 is likely to be more reliable as we do not risk running into regressions as much.
 While **Alternative 1** is less extensible, since we are only creating 1 more class of this type, the pros seems to outweigh the cons.

+Aspect: Whether to generify `Name`, reuse `Name` or create `EventName`:
+* **Alternative 1 (current choice)**: Create `EventName` class similar to `Name`.
+  * Pros: Easy to implement, since we already have similar code.
+Less likely to introduce regressions.
+  * Cons: More boilerplate code.

+* **Alternative 2**: Reuse `Name` class.
+  * Pros: Nothing to implement, lesser things to test.
+  * Cons: Unable to have different type of valid name checking.

+* **Alternative 3**: Make `Name` class generic, depending on the type of predicate used to test if name is valid.
+  * Pros: Much more general.
+Lesser things to test, lesser bugs when done correctly.
+  * Cons: Hard to implement.
+Over engineering.

 ### \[Proposed\] Undo/redo feature